Raraunga Ohumahi - Taiutu Workforce data - Remuneration/pay

 The data we collect gives us information about wage trends and pay gaps in the Public Service.

 Since the Public Service Gender Pay Gap Action Plan was launched in 2018, good progress has also been made to close gender and Māori pay gaps.
-The Public Service gender pay gap is lower than it’s ever been, at 7.7%.
-This represents a decrease of 0.9 percentage points in the last year, and 4.5 percentage points over the period of the Action Plan.
-By comparison, the national gender pay gap dropped by just 0.4 percentage points in the same period.
-We are also starting to see a wider impact on ethnic pay gaps but there continues to be more work to be done..
-The Māori pay gap fell in 2022, down 1.8 percentage points to 6.5%, the lowest such gap on record.
-The Pacific pay gap fell slightly (0.2 percentage points to 17.7%) and is also the lowest on record, while the Asian pay gap increased 0.8 percentage points to 12.4%.
-Progress on Pacific and Asian pay gaps have been slowed down by increasing diversity in the Public Service, with higher numbers of Pacific and Asian people among younger public servants, who tend to be lower-paid.
-By launching Kia Toipoto, our 3-year Action Plan, we aim to make substantial progress toward eliminating all gender and ethnic pay gaps in the Public Service by 2024.
+The Public Service gender pay gap is lower than it’s ever been, at 7.1%.
+This represents a decrease of 0.6 percentage points in the last year, and 5.1 percentage points over the period of the Action Plan.
+By comparison, the national gender pay gap dropped by just 1.0 percentage points in the same period.
+We are also starting to see a wider impact on ethnic pay gaps but there continues to be more work to be done.
+The Māori pay gap fell in 2023, down 1.1 percentage points to 5.4%, the lowest such gap on record.
+The Pacific pay gap also fell by 1.1 percentage points to 16.6% and is also the lowest on record, while the Asian pay gap increased 0.6 percentage points to 13.0%.
+Asian representation in the Public Service has been growing strongly in recent years and this means an increasing number, and proportion, of Asian employees are new recruits than in the past.
+This is likely to be counteracting improvements in pay gaps.
+This year for the first time, we are also reporting pay statistics for disabled and rainbow public servants.
+Kia Toipoto, the Public Service 3-year Action Plan, sets out the substantial progress expected on all gender and ethnic pay gaps in the Public Service by 2024.